BarryDigby/barrydigby.github.io/Week_2/BASH.md

 ```

 ##### *Outputs*
-- `-O`: The same VCF file output by `GenotypeVCFs`, with added annotations denoting `PASS` or specifying filtering thresholds failed.
+- `-O`: The same VCF file output by `GenotypeVCFs`, with added annotations denoting filtering thresholds failed or `PASS` if the variant passed all thresholds.

 # 9. Annotate Variants {#annotate}
 Run in your own time, this step takes a long time.
 Usually we submit this job to SLURM with much more resources than we have initially requested.